#1 Otaku struggles

 Another struggle for otaku is that they aren’t exactly the best at navigating romance.
 In fact, the inhabitants of the apartment complex are outright scared of men—Tsukimi included.
 But through interacting with Kuranosuke, even the deeply-introverted Tsukimi begins to develop feelings for someone.

 That someone is Kuranosuke’s older brother Shuu.
-A budding politician and all-around serious guy, who is himself incredibly awkward when it comes to women.
+A budding politician, who is himself incredibly awkward when it comes to women.
 Kuranosuke at first feigns disinterest in this development.
 A lifetime of being fawned over by every girl around him has left Kuranosuke disinterested in romance.
 But as Tsukimi grows closer with Shuu, Kuranosuke begins to feel strangely jealous.

 What makes this story interesting to me is that both pairings work.
 Both Tsukimi x Shuu and Kuranosuke x Tsukimi would make for satisfying directions for this story.
 There is genuine interest and chemistry between these characters.
 At the same time, they also all have their own roadblocks that make romance difficult for them.